teamhanko/passkeys/README.md

 ## Contact us
-Schedule a Hanko demo.
-Learn how Hanko will speed up your registration and login flows with passkeys.
+Passkey Server is developed and maintained by Hanko.
+For business inquiries you can book a meeting here:

 <a target="_blank" href="https://cal.com/team/hanko/demo"><img alt="Book us with Cal.com"  src="https://cal.com/book-with-cal-light.svg" /></a>

 ## Community
 ### Questions, bugs, ideas
-If you have any questions or issues, please check this project's [Q&A section in discussions](https://github.com/teamhanko/hanko/discussions/categories/q-a) and the [open issues](https://github.com/teamhanko/hanko/issues).
+If you have any questions or issues, please check the [open issues](https://github.com/teamhanko/hanko/issues).
 Feel free to comment on existing issues or create a new issue if you encounter any bugs or have a feature request.
 For yet unanswered questions, feedback, or new ideas, please open a new discussion.

 ### Discord community & X
 We invite you to join our growing [Discord community](https://www.hanko.io/community) if you want to get the latest updates on passkeys, WebAuthn, and this project, or if you just want to chat with us.
 You can also [follow us on Twitter](https://x.com/hanko_io).

 ## License

-The Hanko backend ist licensed under the [GPL-3.0](LICENSE).
+The Hanko Passkey Server ist licensed under the [GPL-3.0](LICENSE).